BCM-Neurosurgery/OuraRing-Pipeline-and-Utility/README.md

 python OuraPipeline.py
 ```

-3. (Optional) The preliminary analyses and figures presented in the manuscript can be reproduced using `figures.ipynb`.
+3. (Optional) To reproduce the preliminary analyses and figures shown in the manuscript, run `figures.ipynb`.

 ## Data Availability